shakilimtiaz/Actinometry/README.md

 The following repository contains a baseline code for computation of data following optical emission spectroscopy for low density hydrogen plasmas using data assumptions for spectral lines of Hydrogen in $H-\alpha$ at $656.46$ nm and Argon used as actinometer at $811.50$ nm.
 It follows in multiple data points for whom due references have been added wherever required.

+However, measurements made by OES have to be interpreted carefully.
+As a matter of fact, OES provides measurements of species in electronic excited states which participates only in a minor proportion to the plasma or plasma/surface chemistry and which are at a concentration levels of less than $10^{-4}$ with respect to species in the electronic ground state.

+The actinometric method proceeds with trace amounts of the actinometer particles added to the gas under study.
+For the actinometer, a chemically inert element whose characteristics (emission spectrum, electron excitation cross sections, coefficients of collisional and radiative quenching of excited states, etc.) are well known is used.

+For density measurements of hydrogen atoms via actinometry, an admixture of argon atoms is usually used.

 ### Formulas Involved:

 > #### The emission intensity of $H-\alpha$ line is given by: